 Implementation

-The PDS engineering node will develop and deploy the components of PDS 2010 in a series of phases, with additional capabilities appearing over time.
+The PDS engineering node will develop and deploy the components of PDS4 in a series of phases, with additional capabilities appearing over time.
 The product of each phase is termed a build.
 The builds are as follows:

 Build 1 — This build comprises the ingestion subsystem, including the security, harvest, registry (inventory, dictionary, document, service), and report components.
 It also delivers the data provider tool suite.